 It’s also important that you keep the grinding wheel as uniform as can be.
 When grinding rough steel against the abrasive wheel, there’s a chance that the wheel could become deformed over time.
 To restore the shape of the grinding wheel, consider purchasing an inexpensive wheel dresser with a diamond-coated.

-The final step is honing the edge of your edge tool in order to establish the desired bevel.
-Honing involves rubbing the ground portion of your tool’s blade repeatedly across waterstones or oil stones.
+The final step is honing the edge of your edge tool to establish the desired level.
+Honing involves rubbing the ground portion of your tool’s blade repeatedly across Waterstones or oil stones.
 Like in the lapping/flattening step, you need to begin the honing process with a coarse stone and progress down to finer stones to get the desired angle.
 Continue running the blade across the stone until the intersection between the bevel and the back is razor-sharp.

 An optional step after honing is “stropping” which is done by running the edge tool’s blade across leather or a stropping compound.
 However, you could stop after the honing step and find your tools more than ready to begin life anew.

 After reading our quick step-by-step guide on how to properly sharpen your edge tools, now is the time to consider what to look for in the perfect sharpening system.
 As you might recall, three different tools are needed to ensure razor-sharp blades: a diamond plate, a wet/dry grinder, and a Waterstone or oil stone.
 In the following segment, we’ll talk about some of the most important things to consider when searching for any of these products.